Skip to Content

 The program works to create new habitats for the Rusty Patched Bumble Bee, mentioned earlier, and other endangered pollinators in Minnesota and even provides funding for you to do so.

-These new habitats, containing native wildflowers and prairie grasses, can be part of your backyard, the median between street lanes or other neighborhood areas.
+These new habitats, containing native wildflowers and prairie grasses, can be part of your backyard, the median between street lanes, or other neighborhood areas.
 Anything helps!

 With such a protected and plentiful area to raise their young, these sand cranes will continue to return to this ecosystem we have set aside for them.